mattserves/CMPLXSYS530/Assignment4.md

 ****
 &nbsp;
 ### 1) Environment
+The environment in this model is the recruiting landscape.
+The environment will keep track of interactions and the resultant outcomes.
+Here are the environmental variables being tracked

 _Description of the environment in your model.
 Things to specify *if they apply*:_

 * _Boundary conditions (e.g. wrapping, infinite, etc.)_